atulvarshneya/quantum-computing/blogs/Short Note 01 - Superposition and Entanglement.md

 <img src="./images/SN01-superposition-entanglement/Short Notes 01 - image02.png" width="600">

 Now, consider Particle $1$ is in superposition, such that there are non-zero probabilities of it being at location $A$ and at location $B$.
 When Particle $2$ passes through, both the interactions as shown in the previous two figures occur.
-Hence Particles $1$ and $2$ would be in two correlated, or entangled, states - either Particle $1$ at location $B$ with Particle 2 gone through *straight*, OR Particle $1$ and Particle $2$ *scattered*.
+Hence Particles $1$ and $2$ would be in superposition of two correlated, or entangled, states - Particle $1$ at location $B$ with Particle 2 gone through *straight*, AND Particle $1$ and Particle $2$ *scattered*.

 <img src="./images/SN01-superposition-entanglement/Short Notes 01 - image03.png" width="600">